fabioz/PyDev.Debugger/README.md

     creating the proper configuration in a `launch.json` and launching it.

     Alternatively, [PyDev for VSCode](https://marketplace.visualstudio.com/items?itemName=fabioz.vscode-pydev)
-    leverages it under the hood and offers additional features like debugging of test cases.
+    leverages it to offer additional features such as debugging of test cases.

 ## History / Support